Advice, Safety Tips, and Travel Insurance Options in Thailand

 - 24/7 worldwide travel and emergency medical assistance

 Another consideration for insurance planning is the activities you will be doing on your trip.
-With so many adventure and water sports available, it is unlikely that any injury that occurs in the course of these activities would be covered under traditional medical insurance.
+With so many adventure and water sports available, it is unlikely that any injury that occurs during these activities would be covered under traditional medical insurance.
 If your plans include some of these water or adventure sports, it is worthwhile to invest in Adventure Sports Coverage.
-The patriot Plan offers a Sports Rider which you can add to your plan for additional coverage relating to adventure activities.
+The Patriot Travel Insurance plan offers a Sports Rider, which you can add for additional coverage relating to adventure activities.
+It also provides comprehensive travel medical benefits and coverage for lost luggage, repatriation, and evacuation.

 Patriot Platinum Travel Insurance